An injury is a physical trauma to the body with an external force. It can also be actions or words that trigger an emotional or psychological trauma.

 - They feel you might abandon them.

-Some narcissists might straight out rage at you, however with many narcissists they prefer to use a covert method, so their behaviour isn’t easy to recognise by those around them, so the narcissist can hurt others and not face any consequences for their actions as they’re to busy hiding their behaviour or creating distractions
+Some narcissists might straight out rage at you, however with many narcissists they prefer to use a covert method, so their behaviour isn’t easy to recognise by those around them, so the narcissist can hurt others and not face any consequences for their actions as they’re too busy hiding their behaviour or creating distractions

-Where the narcissist will direct the context of the conversation away from their behaviour and onto your character, rather than answering a question, a narcissist will attack you.
+Where the narcissist will direct the context of the conversation away from their behaviour and onto your character.
+Rather than answering a question, a narcissist will attack you.
 A narcissist will flirt with someone in front of you.
 Then when you question them, they’ll accuse you of being insecure or jealous, so you question your feelings and not their behaviour.
 If you keep asking, they’ll claim their ex never minded, so you think you’re the one with the problem.
 When you say no, they’ll claim you’re awkward, so you question if you are awkward as the narcissist tries to break down your boundaries.

 Appeal to popular opinion.